Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-where $V$ is a zero-mean GP that completely characterises $f$ under a positive bijection $g\colon\R\to\R_{>0}$.
-The reason for introducing $g$ is to ensure that the IF is positive, for instance, by using $g(\cdot) = \exp(\cdot)$, or $g(\cdot) = \log(1 + \exp(\cdot))$.
-Due to this, $f$ is technically not a GP but its driving term $V$ is.
-Unless otherwise stated, we might refer $f$ as a GP for simplicity.
-One can also use $g$ for other purposes as well, for example, to introduce the carrier frequency in frequency modulation by adding a constant offset in $g$.
+where $V$ is a zero-mean GP that completely characterises $f$ in conjunction with a positive bijection $g\colon\R\to\R_{>0}$, for instance, $g(\cdot) = \exp(\cdot)$ or $g(\cdot) = \log(1 + \exp(\cdot))$.
+The reason for introducing $g$ is to ensure that the IF is positive, otherwise the estimator may not correctly identify the sign of the IF.
+Due to this, $f$ is technically not a GP, but its driving term $V$ is.
+Unless otherwise stated, we refer $f$ as a GP for simplicity.
+The bijection $g$ can be used for other purposes as well, for example, to introduce the carrier frequency in frequency modulations by adding a constant offset in $g$.

-We let the random variable $Y_k \in \R$ represent the noisy measurement of $X$ at any time $t_k$:
+We let the random variable $Y_k \in \R$ represent the noisy measurement of the chirp signal at time $t_k$: